 Air mattress Air B&B?
 Check.
 Police escort to find a rental car?
 Check.
 Wardrobe replacement from the Bayonne, NJ Walmart?
 Check.
 Anyone can do a “best of” list.
 We here at Traveling Mom thought it would be more helpful to share our most epic travel fails.
 Well, if not more helpful, at least more fun!
-Let’s raise a glass and toast to a fail free 2017.
+Let’s raise a glass and toast to a fail free new year.

 Travel is rewarding, fulfilling, and usually a whole lot of fun.
 But let’s get real: from time to time we’re bound to encounter a travel fail.
 In true “we’ve been there” fashion- we’ve done that.
 Even Traveling Moms are subject to the occasional travel fail.

 Some are self inflicted.
 For instance, I booked a rental car in Charleston, West Virginia a few years ago when I needed one in Charleston, South Carolina.
 Others are a perfect storm of events- sometimes involving an actual storm- that just make your travel day miserable.
 Either way, at the end you’ve got a travel fail – and a tale to tell.

 Traveling Mom’s 14 Most Epic Travel Fails of the Year

 - Sarah Pittard, Solo Traveling Mom: I booked the starting leg of a connecting flight the day AFTER the connecting flight.